Mountain Fair

 Mountain Fair is a summer arts and music fair held annually in Sopris Park in Carbondale, Colorado.
 It has been held annually during the last weekend of July since 1972.

 Each year between 15,000 and 20,000 people attend the event over the course of the three days that it is held.
-The event's sponsoring organization is Carbondale Arts, a non-profit organization supporting the arts in Carbondale.

 History

 Mountain Fair was started by Laurie Loeb as part of Colorado's state Chautauqua in 1972.
 Booth displays included Native American weavings, local Boy Scouts sold seed and corn necklaces and Colorado Rocky Mountain School sold gyros.
 About 800 people attended the inaugural fair.

 The events sponsoring organization, the Carbondale Council on Arts and Humanities (later changed to Carbondale Arts), was formed in 1974.
 A year later in 1975, competitions were added to Mountain Fair, starting with the wheelbarrow race.
 In 1976 the pie contest was added.
 The Mt.
 Sopris Runoff, Horseshoe toss and Limbo contest were added in 1979.
-Woodspitting began the following year in 1980.
+"Woodspitting" (wood splitting) began the following year in 1980.

 Former fair director Thomas Lawley, then the fairs longest time fair director, held the position for 16 years.
 Following his resignation as fair director in 2003, Ilene Pevec became the next director.
-However Pevec resigned before the end of the year.
+However, Pevec resigned before the end of the year.
 The following year Amy Kimberly took over as fair director.
-She held the position for 18 years, until 2022, making her the fairs longest time director to date.
-Current fair director Jamie Abbott took over that same year.
+She held the position for 18 years, until 2022, making her the fairs longest director to date.
+Current fair director Jamie Abbott took over as director that same year.
 She also became the executive director of Carbondale Arts, replacing Kimberly.

-Over the years, the event has grown in size and popularity.
+Over the years, the event has significantly grown in size and popularity.

 Due to the COVID-19 pandemic a regular fair was not held in 2020.
-Instead a revised event was held, where musical acts performed from a flatbed truck that drove through town.
+Instead, a revised event was held, where musical acts performed from a flatbed truck that drove through town.
 Additionally on the last day of the event, the local venue Steves Guitars hosted a virtual livestreamed concert.